Hawker Cygnet

-The Hawker Cygnet was a British ultralight sesquiplane aircraft of the 1920s.
+The Hawker Cygnet is a British ultralight sesquiplane aircraft of the 1920s.

 Background

 In 1924, the Royal Aero Club organized a Light Aircraft Competition. £3000 was offered in prizes.
 An entry was made by Hawker Aircraft, which was a design by Sydney Camm, the Cygnet.
 Camm had joined Hawker the previous year.
-Two aircraft were built (G-EBMB and G-EBJH) and were entered in the competition, held in 1924 at Lympne Aerodrome, by T. O. M. Sopwith and Fred Sigrist.
-The aircraft were flown by Longton and Raynham and came in 4th and 3rd places respectively.
+Two aircraft were built (G-EBMB and G-EBJH) and were entered in the competition, held in 1924 at Lympne Aerodrome, by Thomas Sopwith and Fred Sigrist.
+The aircraft were flown by Longton (No. 14) and Raynham (No. 15) and came in 4th and 3rd places respectively.
 In 1925, G-EBMB was entered again in the 100 mi (161 km) International Handicap Race, this time flown by George Bulman, who won at a speed of 75.6 mph (121.7 km/h).
 At the same meeting, the Cygnet came in 2nd in the 50 mi (80 km) Light Aeroplane Race.
-In 1926, both aircraft were entered in the competition piloted by Bulman and Flying Officer Ragg, taking first and second place respectively.
+In 1926, both aircraft were again entered in the Daily Mail competition for £5,000 prize money over six days' flying around South-East England, piloted by Bulman (No. 6) and Flight Lieutenant JS Chick and Flying Officer RL Ragg (No. 4), taking first and second place respectively.